Pointdexter16/file_transfering-python-localnetwork-/README.md

 # file_transfering-python-localnetwork-
-It is a script written in python to transfer file of any formate from one device to another
+It is a script written in python to transfer file of any formate from one device to another over local network